ducflair/vscode-duc/README.md

 ### Common Issues

 1. **First-time loading is slow**
-   - The initial load might take a few seconds as the extension downloads the FlatBuffers compiler
+   - The initial load might take a few seconds as the extension downloads the FlatBuffers compiler (only if not already installed)

 2. **Conversion fails**
    - Check that you have a valid .duc file
-   - Ensure you have internet access (needed to download the schema and potentially the compiler)
+   - Ensure you have internet access if the FlatBuffers compiler needs to be downloaded
    - Try running the "Check if FlatBuffers compiler is installed" command from the Command Palette

 ## Development